-While on the subject, we Googled some verses about snow.
-(Surprisingly, all those memorable biblical references to winter storms are not on the tip of my tongue).
+While we were on the subject, we Googled some verses about snow.
+(Surprisingly, all those memorable biblical references to winter storms were not on the tip of my tongue).
 Here’s what we found:

 Job 37:6-14 – He directs the snow to fall on the earth… then everyone stops working so they can watch His power.
 The wild animals take cover and stay inside their dens.
 The stormy wind comes from its chamber, and the driving winds bring the cold.
 God’s breath sends the ice, freezing wide expanses of water… The clouds churn about at his direction.
 They do whatever He commands throughout the earth… Stop and consider the wonderful miracles of God!

 Wow.
 It’s amazing how reading a few verses of Scripture can instantly change the outlook on any given situation.
 Snowfall is a clear reminder of who’s really in control.
 It’s a display of great beauty, but also awesome power.
 Like an artist, God can control the appearance of our entire landscape, but simultaneously bring our earthly infrastructure to a grinding halt.
 Our plans and schedules are often at the mercy of the weather, and it seems that’s just the point.
 God desires for us to press the pause button every once in a while… so we can simply take time to acknowledge and worship our Lord and Creator.